-LIGHT HI/LOW/OFF Touch LIGHT once for bright light, twice for the night light or three times to turn the light off.
+Touch with once for bright light, twice for the night light or three times to turn the light off.

 TURNTABLE ON / OFF

 For best cooking results, leave the turntable on.
 It can be turned off for large dishes.
 Press to turn the turntable on or off.